 Do you find comfort in “knowing” that you are only responsible for $50, the maximum exposure under most credit card agreements, for unauthorized charges?
 Well, that only “works” if you notify the credit card issuer of your dispute within 60 days of receiving the erroneous statement.
 If you don’t make the complaint, you lose.
 Period.

 Credit is not cash.
-Credit is not your money.
-Credit comes with a hefty cost.
+Your available credit is not your money.
+Credit comes at a hefty cost.
 The banks know it, the bankers know it, and now you know it, too.
-Do not spend what is not yours.